 Leslie Fierro, Ph.D., is a Senior Evaluation Specialist at the International Development Research Centre.
 Her research interests focus on producing information that is valuable to understanding how to enhance collective capacity of nations to perform high-quality evaluations and effectively learn from them.
 As such, she engages with her graduate students as part of her National Evaluation Capacity Building Lab to conduct research that aids in understanding how to build evaluation capacity at different levels of Bronfenbrenner’s Ecological Model.
-She also regularly plans and implements evaluations in her role as a professor and as an independent consultant, with an emphasis on programs that focus on public health and the reducing health disparities in populations.
-Prior to joining IDRC, she was Assistant Clinical Professor at Claremont Graduate University and also worked in the private sector as an evaluation specialist at Deloitte Consulting and as an evaluation capacity builder at the Centers for Disease Control and Prevention.
+Prior to joining IDRC, she was Assistant Clinical Professor at Claremont Graduate University and also worked in the private sector and public sectors.
 Leslie is currently the Co Editor-In-Chief for New Directions for Evaluation, co-chair for the American Evaluation Association’s Research on Evaluation Topical Interest Group, and Board Member and instructor for The Evaluator’s Institute.

 Rebecca Gokiert, Ph.D.

 Rebecca Gokiert, Ph.D. is Associate Professor at the University of Alberta.
 She completed her PhD in Measurement, Evaluation, and Cognition through the Centre for Research in Applied Measurement and Evaluation (CRAME) at the University of Alberta.
 Rebecca is a Registered Psychologist in the Province of Alberta, and provides consultation and individual assessment to school boards within Alberta.
 Rebecca joined the Community-University Partnership for the Study of Children, Youth, and families (CUP) in 2006 to lead the development of the Early Childhood Measurement and Evaluation portfolio.
 Within this portfolio, she mentors research staff and students in conducting community-based research and evaluation projects, community consultation, and disseminating knowledge about early childhood research and measurement.
 Rebecca’s work is aimed at being responsive to the early childhood communities measurement needs by providing access to educational opportunities and resources.
 Rebecca’s current teaching and research focuses on community engagement, partnership development and sustainability, and is primarily in collaboration with early childhood stakeholders, immigrant, refugee and First Nation communities.